-I know that Katrina and I were not alone in this because I was beginning to receive emails from others expressing heartfelt repentance and desire for God.
+I know that I was not alone in this because I was beginning to receive emails from others expressing heartfelt repentance and desire for God.
 COVID-19 was bringing humility and associated repentance to many saints around the world at the same time.
 It was perhaps a manifestation of the refinery or crucible Jesus advised this lukewarm generation (Rev 3:15) of the church to seek (Rev 3:18) for salvation before they were spat out of Jesus’ mouth (Rev 3:16).

 “Holy Spirit Activation” Brings Encouraging Improvements